 Tretinoin is also the most potent while retinal seems to be about equal in terms of potency.
 Retinol is much less potent (you'd need about 10 times the amount of retinol to match the potency of retinal or tretinoin).

 To be fair to retinol though, you could increase the concentration of retinol to match the potency of retinal or tretinoin.
 However, retinol at a very high concentration will also be highly irritating (remember the burning sensation caused by TRP receptor aggravation).
+Efficacy increases with concentration, though irritability also increases with the same.
+Faster results are seen with higher concentrations.

 The only caveat is in the first few weeks or months of use when the skin is turning over and changing morphology in response to the retinoid.
 The more effective the retinoid is, the more difficult this initial period of peeling, dryness, and sun sensitivity may be to tolerate.
 In this initial stage, retinol, because it is less potent, may be advisable.